SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 Do not expose deep metadata without visibility control.
 Do not convert semantic depth into automatic entitlement.
 Do not override the creator’s final interpretation.
+Do not infer private friction from silence.
+Do not treat ambiguity as permission to reconstruct hidden meaning.
 ```

 The Consciousness Circle is not: